BitcoinQnA/Bitcoiner.Guide/stack-duo.md

 - You can paste the address, scan a QR code or select an address in your address book (more on that later).
 - Insert the amount of sats you wish to send.
 - Give the transaction a note.
-- Select the transaction fee.
+- Select the transaction fee or add a custom fee yourself.
 - Preview and confirm your transaction.

 <p align="center">